mapzen/metro-extracts/docs/custom-extracts.md

 ### Share custom extracts

 After your custom extracts have been created, they're viewable on the 'your custom extracts' page.
-They can be shared with anyone who also has a Mapzen Developer Account by copying the URL and sending it to the other person.
+Individual extracts can be shared with anyone who also has a Mapzen Developer Account by opening the individual extract and then copying the URL and sending it to the other person.

 ### Update custom extracts